Ahaanv19/Ahaan_2025/_posts/2024-11-7-sprint3journey.md

 <div class="section">
         <h2>Performance</h2>
-        <p>This was a weak area for me, not as bad as some areas, but still needing some improvment , scoring 67%.
-I failed to correctly understand Byte pair encoding, and thus my incorrect understanding, led to the incorrect answer.</p>
+        <p>This was a weak area for me, not as bad as some areas, but still needing some improvement, scoring 67%.
+I failed to correctly understand Byte pair encoding, and thus my incorrect understanding led to the incorrect answer.</p>
     </div>

 <div class="section">
         <h2>Example Mistakes</h2>
         <ul>
-            <li><strong>Mistake 1:</strong> Q24: This question I got incorrect because I wasn't able to correctly inteprt this encoding algrotheim, in which I misunderstood the purpose behind Byte Pair encoding.</li>
+            <li><strong>Mistake 1:</strong> Q24: This question I got incorrect because I wasn't able to correctly interpret this encoding algrotheim, in which I misunderstood the purpose behind Byte Pair encoding.</li>
         </ul>
     </div>

 <div class="section">
         <h2>Solutions</h2>
         <ul class="solution-list">
-            <li><strong>Daily Practice</strong> I'll use resources like Khan Acedemy and online coding practice for 15 min every day, so I can practice understanding what Byte Pair encoding is utlized for, and the most effective ways to utilize it.</li>
+            <li><strong>Daily Practice</strong> I'll use resources like Khan Academy and online coding practice for 15 min every day, so I can practice understanding what Byte Pair encoding is utilized for, and the most effective ways to utilize it.</li>
-            <li><strong>AP Daily Classroom Video</strong> I'll use resources like AP Classroom's daily videos, so I can practice understanding what Byte Pair encoding is utlized for, and the most effective ways to utilize it.</li>
+            <li><strong>AP Daily Classroom Video</strong> I'll use resources like AP Classroom's daily videos, so I can practice understanding what Byte Pair encoding is utilized for, and the most effective ways to utilize it.</li>
         </ul>
     </div>
 ---